mps4c/spec/README.md

 To prevent list all dependencies in a lot of modules, you can use the bundle module.

+Bundle module has only one file: `dependencies.ft` - list of dependencies to bundle

 ### Module directory name

 Module directory name is concatenated form of three parts separated by dot(`.`).